CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Pseudo-label Generation for CMI-Pseudo

 To ensure the reliability of our pseudo-labels, we address the well-documented phenomenon of positional bias in Large Language Models (LLMs), where the model's preference is influenced by the presentation order of the options rather than the content quality alone.

 Our protocol for collecting pseudo-labels adopts a \textit{Position-Consistency} strategy.
-For a given pair of audio samples $(A, B)$ generated from the same prompt $P$, we conduct a bidirectional assessment: \begin{enumerate} \item \textbf{Forward Pass:} We query the model with the sequence $(A, B)$ to obtain preference $L_{fwd}$. \item \textbf{Reverse Pass:} We swap the positions to $(B, A)$ and query the model again to obtain preference $L_{rev}$. \end{enumerate} A pseudo-label is considered valid and retained only if the judgment is invariant to position—that is, the model prefers the same underlying audio clip in both the forward and reverse passes ($L_{fwd} = L_{rev}$).
+For a given pair of audio samples $(A, B)$ generated from the same prompt $P$, we conduct a bidirectional assessment: \begin{enumerate} \item \textbf{Forward Pass:} We query the model with the sequence $(A, B)$ to obtain preference $L_{fwd}$.

+\item \textbf{Reverse Pass:} We swap the positions to $(B, A)$ and query the model again to obtain preference $L_{rev}$. \end{enumerate} A pseudo-label is considered valid and retained only if the judgment is invariant to position—that is, the model prefers the same underlying audio clip in both the forward and reverse passes ($L_{fwd}= L_{rev}$).
 Comparisons yielding conflicting results or inconsistent ties are discarded as hallucinations or uncertain boundaries.